 Two of de Betak’s films can be seen at the Zuzeum exhibition “Cloak and Dagger: India’s Fictional Times.”
 A ticket to the exhibition includes a screening.
-In keeping with health and safety measures, only one person, or those from a single household, can be in the screening room at a time.

 You can also watch the films at home at your convenience.
 They are available here below at zuzeum.com.

 To play the videos on our website, you need a code from your exhibition ticket.

 Suitable for a person who has reached at least 13 years of age.

 2016, 25 minutes